MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Enable-ACSNode.md

 ## PARAMETERS

 ### -FarmName
-Specifies the name of the azure_2 Consistent Storage (ACS) farm.
+Specifies the name of the Azure Consistent Storage (ACS) farm.

 ```yaml
 Type: String